tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [OEB](https://eatoeb.com/locations/toronto/?gclid=CjwKCAiAk9itBhASEiwA1my_61YsuBPw7S77-js1K5fg0TCPPQ18PB4cSD6sXOLOaIQ28aTUGCfYiBoCp1YQAvD_BwE): 4.5/5.
 Brunch Restaurant, main dishes are good, glass is tricky, the volume is smaller than what you think.

+[Owl of minerva](https://owlfamily.ca/): 4.3/5.
+Normal Korea food, but it is cheap.

 [Pita Lite Shawarma](https://pitalite.com/): 4.1/5.
 Chain store, cheap price to take shawarma, I like the chicken bowl, pretty good.

 [青屿治茶The Green Isle](https://cloud.quickposhub.com/onlineorder/#/pages/order/index?hotelid=111801&fc=up): 4.9/5.
 I like this store the most in Toronto for their teas.